 Category: ISO-25012/Satisfaction/Pleasure

-Statement: The solution’s system(s) MUST deliver user pleasure by efficiency, value derived and user interface aesthetics.
+Statement: The solution’s system(s) must deliver user pleasure by efficiency, value derived and user interface aesthetics.

 Rationale: A solution that provides pleasure leads to users returning to using a system, whereas one that displeases repels users from using the service.